spacetelescope/jdaviz/docs/mosviz/import_data.rst

     jdaviz mosviz /path/to/my/data --instrument=niriss

+When loading data from the command line, specifying a data file is optional.

 If a directory is input in either case without specifying an instrument, Mosviz will raise an error.